tedneward/Azgaarnoth/Creatures/Drow.md

 >
 >***Cast a Spell (Costs 2 Actions).*** The drow uses Spellcasting.
 >
+>### Lair Actions
+>
+>n initiative count 20 (losing initiative ties), the drow can take one of the following lair actions when in her lair; she can't take the same lair action two rounds in a row:
+>
+>****Perceive Interlopers.*** The drow projects her mind throughout her lair, marking any potential threats against her or her retinue.
+Until initiative count 20 of the next round, hostile creatures within the lair can't become hidden from her and gain no benefit from the invisible condition against her.
+>
+>****Telekinetic Throw.*** The drow targets one creature she can see within 60 feet of her and attempts to expel it from her presence.
+The target must succeed on a DC 19 Strength saving throw or be flung 2d6 * 10 feet through the air.
+A creature smashed into a solid object takes 1d6 bludgeoning damage for every 10 feet moved.
+If released in midair, the creature takes falling damage as normal.
+>
+>### Regional Effects
+>

 ### A Drow Rebellious Matron's Lair
 Habits die hard, and rebellious matron mothers still look to create lairs as places of refuge and defense, even when embedded in other societies.
 Sigils throughout the building allow the matron mother to use the following lair actions while within it.

 #### Lair Actions
-On initiative count 20 (losing initiative ties), the drow can take one of the following lair actions when in her lair; she can't take the same lair action two rounds in a row:

-* ***Perceive Interlopers.*** The drow projects her mind throughout her lair, marking any potential threats against her or her retinue.
-Until initiative count 20 of the next round, hostile creatures within the lair can't become hidden from her and gain no benefit from the invisible condition against her.

-* ***Telekinetic Throw.*** The drow targets one creature she can see within 60 feet of her and attempts to expel it from her presence.
-The target must succeed on a DC 19 Strength saving throw or be flung 2d6 * 10 feet through the air.
-A creature smashed into a solid object takes 1d6 bludgeoning damage for every 10 feet moved.
-If released in midair, the creature takes falling damage as normal.

 #### Regional Effects

 ---